bernds/q5Go/README.md

 ![screenshot](screens/screenshot.png)

+Version 0.8.1 is just a compatibility fix for the Leela Zero "next" branch that will become 0.17.
 These are the major user-visible changes in 0.8:
  * Analyzing games with multiple engines now produces sensible results. q5go remembers winrates for each engine name and komi combination and displays multiple winrate graphs.